Space Sheriff Sharivan: Space Crime Syndicate Madou

 A pair of space pirates from Dark Cloud Mazalan that appear in episode 11 that briefly join the Madou named Bengel Tiger and Bengel Cobra.
 Both of them are quickly killed off by Sharivan's Crime Buster and their data was used to create Shouri Beast.
 Bengel Tiger's powers include mines, a sword, cloaking, hand flames called the Bengel Fire, explosive thread, and a bowie knife.
 Bengel Cobra's powers include mines, a spear, cloaking, hand flames called the Bengel Fire, explosive thread, and a wrist claw.

-Makai Beasts

-Makai Beasts (魔怪獣, Makaijū) are the monsters created by Psycho which usually have a two-mode gimmick.
-During a fight with Sharivan, a Makai Beast retreats into the Phantom Dream World where it becomes four times more powerful in an attempt to get the upper hand against Sharivan.